mohclips/Elastic-Certified-Engineer-Exam-Notes/Installation_and_Configuration.md

 ## Create a node certificate

-Create the CA file and node certificate.
+:question: Create the CA file and node certificate.

 <details>
   <summary>View Solution (click to reveal)</summary>